Tamara Geraldine

 Maria Geraldine Tambunan, known as Tamara Geraldine (born May 21, 1974), is an Indonesian presenter and author.
 She has released two books: Kamu Sadar, Saya Punya Alasan Untuk Selingkuh kan, Sayang? and Yuni Shara – 35 Cangkir Kopi.

 Career

 As a presenter, Tambunan has hosted many TV shows, including sports events.
 She has hosted the broadcast of the FIFA World Cup for several years.
 She hosted a gossip show called the Go Show on MNCTV.

-She was awarded "Best Female Sport Presenter" for Panasonic Awards six years in a row, from 1999 until 2004.
+She was awarded "Best Female Sport Presenter" for Panasonic Awards six consecutive years (1999 to 2004).

 Her career as a writer started from her habit of writing a diary.
 Her short stories were published in book form.
 Her first book, entitled Kamu Sadar, Saya Punya Alasan Untuk Selingkuh kan, Sayang?, contains a collection of 12 short stories.
 With photographer Darwis Triadi, she wrote a biography of her friend, Yuni Shara – 35 Cangkir Kopi.

 Personal life

-Tamara is married to a businessman from Vietnam, Tien Thinh Pham.
+Tamara was married to a businessman from Vietnam, Tien Thinh Pham.
 They have one child.